Chris Ross (musician): Wolfmother (2000–2008)

 Ross grew up in Erskineville, New South Wales.
-In 2000 on bass guitar and keyboards, he formed a hard rock group, Wolfmother, with Myles Heskett on drums and Andrew Stockdale on vocals and lead guitar.
-After "years of jamming in anonymity", the trio released a self-titled extended play in 2004.
+In 2000 on bass guitar and keyboards, he formed a hard rock group with Myles Heskett on drums and Andrew Stockdale on vocals and lead guitar.
+After "years of jamming in anonymity", the trio released a self-titled extended play in 2004 under the name "Wolfmother".
 Aside from performing on the EP Ross also provided audio mixing and co-wrote the four tracks.
 The EP was a commercial success, reaching number thirty-five in the ARIA Singles Chart, and led to the band securing a record deal with Modular Recordings.

 The band's full-length debut self-titled album was released in Australia in 2005, where it reached number three in the ARIA Albums Chart.
 Subsequently, released internationally in 2006, the album reached number twenty-two in the American Billboard 200 albums chart and number twenty-five in the UK Albums Chart.
 At the APRA Awards of 2007 Ross and bandmates, Heskett and Stockdale, won the Songwriters of the Year category.

 In August 2008, after a period of "longstanding frictions within the group", Ross left Wolfmother due to "irreconcilable personal and musical differences" with Stockdale.
 Heskett followed Ross out of the band, while Stockdale continued with a new line up.